 While typical construction projects include a certain percentage of contingency funding built into their individual requests, the volatility of current construction markets require the use of a different budget strategy for LRF projects.
-Additionally, since FY 2025 is the original LRF funding program sunset, the risk to project execution due to inflationary pressure is greater than for ongoing programs.
 This contingency funding for LRF projects will be held in reserve and not allocated to specific projects until it is needed.
-This funding will be made available for past, current, and future LRF projects needing contingency funds to complete construction within the original project scope.
+This funding will be made available for past, current, and future LRF projects needing contingency funds to complete construction within original scope.

-At the FY 2025 funding level, the BLM's LRF Contingency Fund will:
+At the FY 2022 funding level, LRF Contingency will:

-- Provide contingency funds to past, present, and future LRF projects to address cost increases, unforeseen site conditions, and adapt project methods and schedules during unexpected environmental events. - Support successful completion of LRF projects that encounter challenges, ensuring projects are not delayed or left unfinished while other funding is identified. - Reinforce BLM's ability to complete projects on time, minimizing closures of the facilities, buildings, amenities, and roads improved by the projects, and ensuring they are reopened for visitor enjoyment or operations in a timely fashion.
+- Provide contingency funds to past, present, and future LRF projects to address cost increases, unforeseen site conditions, and adapt project methods and schedules during unexpected environmental events. - Support successful completion of LRF projects that encounter challenges, ensuring projects are not delayed or left unfinished while other funding is identified. - Reinforce the bureaus' ability to complete projects on time, minimizing closures of the facilities, buildings, amenities, and roads improved by the projects, and ensuring they are reopened for visitor enjoyment or operations in a timely fashion.